wp-plugins/daily-prayer-time-for-mosques/readme.txt

 = Why my time table is showing all zeros(0)? =

-You will need to create the database table as described in the installation and import your mosque's timetable data into it to see the times.
+You will need to  import your mosque's timetable data into wp_timetable to see the times.

 = Why my date is showing '1, Jan 1970' =

-Because you do not have any database or your date format is not valid mysql format, which is (YYYY-MM-DD)
+Because you do not have any data in the wp_timetable or your date format is not valid mysql format, which is (YYYY-MM-DD)

 == Screenshots ==
 1. Horizontal timing